 The ultimate outcome of this weapon ephemeralization may turn out to be global military paralysis.
 Following a few military catastrophes in the near future, everyone apart from the crazies will become too scared to so much as twitch.

 This resembles the evolution of threat behaviors in a pack of wild carnivores.
 The deadlier the predators’ jaws and claws, the more elaborate, ceremonial and “polite” the pack’s social arrangements had to become, to avoid self-destruction.
-Any pack that rejected exquisitely polite behavior lost the evolutionary game for keeps, its DNA went down the drain.
+Any pack that rejected exquisite politeness lost the evolutionary game for keeps, its DNA got sent down the drain.
 In the same way, international nobility had to invent courtly etiquette and flowery palaver because any suggestion of personal insult drew hot passion, cold steel and smoking blood.

-A little later on, French Armageddon enthusiasts indulged in the latest weapon ritual: smashing a coral reef as a nuclear test sites so that the international brotherhood of weapon scientists could refine its genocide calculations.
-They were looking for ways to carve the diamond facets of an opponent's military hard points rather than flatten whole cities as area targets.
-As if the victims and their allies would have restrained themselves in this manner once that mass stupidity took a serious turn.
+A little later on, French Armageddon enthusiasts indulged in the latest weapon ritual: smashing a coral reef as a nuclear test site so that the international brotherhood of weapon scientists could refine its genocide calculations.
+They were looking for ways to carve the diamond facets of an opponent's military hard points instead of flattening whole cities as area targets.
+As if the victims and their allies would have held themselves back in this manner, once that mass stupidity had taken a serious turn.

 Once they’ve managed to get their country crushed, they make a swan dive for balmy fascist shores and discrete bank accounts.
 Emerging, a decade or so later, their first words are always the same: “We were betrayed!”

 The German Army, bled white and collapsing at the end of World War I (sic), blamed German progressives for their surrender.
 Hitler’s henchmen accused the long-suffering German people of betraying them during their woeful endgame of the Greater Paroxysm.